canadaleks/SpotifyGeeklet/README.md

 - **ArtworkRunner.glet** - this geeklet runs the AppleScript file which retrieves the album artwork of the currently playing song
 - **DefaultArtwork.tiff** - this is a blank image file which is used when no music is playing
 - **NowPlaying.glet** - this geeklet displays the track name, artist and album name of the currently playing song
-- **SpotifyNowPlaying.scpt** - this AppleScript retrieves the currently playing track information and downloads the album artwork so it can be displayed